-The Notes may be called early and are subject to reinvestment risk.
+The notes may be redeemed early and are subject to reinvestment risk.

-If your Notes are called early, the term of the Notes will be reduced and you will not receive any payment on the Notes after the applicable Call Settlement Date.
-There is no guarantee that you would be able to reinvest the proceeds from an automatic call of the Notes at a comparable rate of return for a similar level of risk.
-To the extent you are able to reinvest such proceeds in an investment comparable to the Notes, you may incur transaction costs such as dealer discounts and hedging costs built into the price of the new Notes.
-Because the Notes may be called as early as the first Observation Date after issuance, you should be prepared in the event the Notes are called early.
+The term of the notes may be limited by any optional or automatic redemption feature set forth in the relevant pricing supplement.
+If your notes are redeemed early, the term of the notes will be reduced, and no further payments will be made on the notes after they have been redeemed.
+There is no guarantee that you would be able to reinvest the proceeds from an automatic redemption or an optional redemption of the notes at a comparable rate of return for a similar level of risk.
+To the extent you are able to reinvest such proceeds in an investment comparable to the notes, you may incur transaction costs such as dealer discounts and hedging costs built into the price of the new notes.